opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 The workflow to search with a filter includes three steps:
 1. Create an index.
 1. Ingest data into the index.
+1. Search the index and specify these three items in your query:
-1. Specify a point `k` and search the index with one or more filters defined by Query DSL.
+* One or more filters defined by Query DSL
+* A vector reference point defined by the `vector` field.
+* The number of matches you want returned with the `k` field.

-We use a range query to specify the hotels' feedback ratings, and a term query to require that parking is available.
+We use a range query to specify hotel feedback ratings, and a term query to require that parking is available.
 The criteria is processed with Boolean clauses to indicate whether or not the document contains the criteria.

 Consider a data set that contains 12 documents, a search reference point, and documents that meet two filter criteria.